 The thesis must be approved by a committee consisting of at least three Computer Science faculty members, including the thesis advisor.
+The advisor(s) cannot chair the committee.
+At least two members of the committee must be core CS faculty.
+The committee must be approved by the Graduate Program.
 At the discretion of the committee, the student may be required to defend the thesis by presenting a departmental seminar on the topic of his or her thesis.
 The thesis approval/defense must be done before the deadline set by the Graduate School for the student's graduating semester.
-Regardless of a defense, the thesis must be prepared and submitted as per the Graduate School's requirements; see http://grad.stonybrook.edu/academics/thesis_dissertation_guidelines.php.
+Regardless of a defense, the thesis must be prepared and submitted as per the Graduate School's requirements; see http: //grad.stonybrook.edu/academics/thesis_dissertation_guidelines.php.

-4.5 Choosing an M.S.
-Option
+4.5 Choosing an MS Option